How Social Listening Can Boost Your Social Media Marketing

 When you actively listen to consumers, investigate your competitors and engage with top influencers in your industry, you’re able to boost brand image, improve products and services and enhance your content strategy for free, so keep your eyes open, fingers tapping and conversation flowing.

 If you’d like to try social listening yourself, you can start Brand24 trial.
 It’s absolutely free.
-To learn more about social listening, see 12 ways social listening can help your business.

 Lisa Michaels is a freelance writer, editor and a striving content marketing consultant from Portland.
 Being self-employed, she does her best to stay on top of the current trends in the business world.
 Feel free to connect with her on Twitter.